BlogHealthy EatingRecipes

 Jasmine tea is a lightly scented beverage that combines the delicate aroma of fresh jasmine flowers and the flavor of tea leaves.
 Originating from China, it is one of the most famous scented teas available.
 It is typically made with green tea as a base.
 However, black tea and white tea are also sometimes used.

 With its numerous health benefits, it is more than just a lovely drink to have.
 In this article, you will discover reasons why you should be drinking it!
+You will also discover a few delicious and healthy recipes, including jasmine tea, to try.

 History of Jasmine Tea